YinHK-gameDev/unity-learn/user interface/UI Toolkit/Events/README.md

 The **UI Toolkit event** system shares the **same terminology** and event naming as **HTML events**.

-The UI Toolkit event system listens to events, coming from the operating system or scripts , and dispatches these events to visual elements using the **EventDispatcher**.
+The UI Toolkit **event system listens to events**, coming from the operating system or scripts , and dispatches these events to visual elements using the **EventDispatcher**.

 The **event dispatcher** determines an **appropriate dispatching strategy** for each event it sends.
 Once determined, the dispatcher **executes the strategy**.